 If you are unable to identify or locate an RSS feed icon on a page, do not fear, it does not necessarily mean there is no feed available.
 Let’s take an example of the Official Microsoft Office blog site at https://blogs.microsoft.com/.
-If you look at the site there is no visible RSS feed icon display anywhere.
-I really want to know any new content is uploaded so let’s explore.
+If you look at the site there is no visible RSS feed icon displayed anywhere.
+I really want to know when any new content is uploaded, so let’s explore.

 - Open https://blogs.microsoft.com/ or a site of your choice

 - In Google Chrome, click the + symbol at the top of the window

 - I can now see that there is indeed a feed shown in the list so I can click the green +Add button to add it to my reader

 - Confirm the name you wish to reference it as then click Save at the top of the screen

 - Click back on the RSS Feed Reader icon and you will now see the feed showing in the list

 - In Mozilla Firefox, click the RSS Feed Reader icon and select Find Feeds in Current Tab